The following rules are subject to change

-EXHIBITION: This category is for people who only want to show off their costume on stage for fun.
+EXHIBITION: This category is for people who do not want to be judged and only want to show off their costume on stage for fun.
 It will not be for competing to receive awards.
-This category allows: commission costumes and store-bought costumes.
-There will be a limit to this category depending on contestants.
+This category allows commission costumes and store-bought costumes.
+There will be a limit to this category depending on number of contestants.

-FEUDAL ERA AWARD: Anyone entering will automatically be considered for this award if their cosplay fits this years theme for the convention.
+CONVENTION THEME AWARD: Anyone entering will automatically be considered for this award if their cosplay fits this year’s theme for the convention.

-BEST CRAFTSMANSHIP AWARD: This award will be given to the person or group with the best craftsmanship.
+BEST OVERALL CRAFTSMANSHIP AWARD: This award will be given to the person or group with the best craftsmanship.
 Novice, Journeyman, and Master divisions are eligible for this award.
-The award is 100.00 cash prize award.

-BEST PERFORMANCE AWARD: This award will be given to the entrant(s) with the best performance.
+BEST IN SHOW PERFORMANCE AWARD: This award will be given to the entrant(s) with the best performance.
 Any performance is eligible for this award.
-The award is 100.00 cash prize award.

 ORIGINAL DESIGN: This category is for all costumes that are based on your own design or a fanart design.
 There is no award limitation for this category.